lateus/pokem/DOC.md

 int SOSMailIsInvalidForConverting(const char *SOSPassword, char *password54Integers)
 ```
 **Internal function, should not be used**
 Tries to convert the SOS Mail.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 If success (the mail is valid), the password is already converted to integers and reallocated in `password54Integers`.
 This is an internal function and should not be used.

 ----------